Characters of the Mortal Kombat series: Li Mei

-Li Mei is an Outworld native from a small village.
-In Deadly Alliance, she is forced into a tournament by Shang Tsung and Quan Chi with the promise that her victory would free her village.
+Li Mei is an Outworld native from a small village who was forced into a tournament by Shang Tsung and Quan Chi with the promise that her victory would free her village.
 However, upon winning the tournament, Shang Tsung attempts to place her soul into the corpse of one of Onaga's soldiers.
-Deception reveals that Li Mei was saved by Bo' Rai Cho, but her contact with the corpse causes her to feel a connection with Onaga.
-She makes a brief appearance in the story mode of Mortal Kombat X, where she leads a number of Outworld refugees into Earthrealm after Mileena uses Shinnok's amulet to destroy her village.
+In Mortal Kombat: Deception, she was saved by Bo' Rai Cho, but her contact with the corpse causes her to feel a connection with Onaga.
+Following a cameo appearance in Mortal Kombat X, Li Mei returns as a playable character in Mortal Kombat 1, in which she is depicted as the First Constable of Outworld's capitol Sun Do who once served Empress Sindel and led her royal guard, the Umgadi, until Emperor Jerrod was murdered.

 Reception to Li Mei has been mixed, with criticism directed towards her Deception design.
 Den of Geek rated her 57th in their 2015 ranking of the series' entire 73-character roster, feeling she was "only distinguished by her ridiculous outfit of a bandana and underwear".
 Joe Pring of WhatCulture rated Li Mei sixth in his 2015 selection of the twenty worst Mortal Kombat characters for "[wearing] a bandana while dancing around in metal-plated underwear", which he stated "deserves to be ridiculed".